nimiq/jungle-db/README.md

 # jungle-db [![Build Status](https://travis-ci.org/nimiq-network/jungle-db.svg?branch=master)](https://travis-ci.org/nimiq-network/jungle-db)

-JungleDB is a simple database abstraction layer for NodeJS (LevelDB or LMDB) and browsers (IndexedDB) supporting advanced features such as transactions with read-isolation and secondary indices.
+JungleDB is a simple database abstraction layer for NodeJS (LMDB or LevelDB) and browsers (IndexedDB) supporting advanced features such as transactions with read-isolation and secondary indices.

 ## Quickstart